-In light of the above-mentioned characteristics of financial intermediaries, law enforcement agencies have developed and implemented several successful approaches for preventing the flow of funding through financial intermediaries to terror organizations and other criminals.
-Countering terrorism finance (CTF) focuses on tracking the flow of money through bank accounts and preventing financial transactions that might be used to support attacks and other terror activities.
-Federal law shifts the weight of preventing donation and payment for terror to the financial institutions.
-Thus, when an enforcer investigates and makes interventions, legal demands may fall upon financial intermediaries and businesses that were merely used as conduits by the suspect.
-Assigning responsibility onto the financial institutions, makes such financial intermediaries bear some incentives to take measures and combat money-laundering activities which take place using their platforms (be it bank accounts or other tools through which money is transferred).
-In addition to affecting fundraising for terror purposes, this increased enforcement has significantly reduced the ability of terrorist groups to rely on formal banking, especially money management and transfer services, an expansive category that can include digital transfers, prepaid instruments, and mobile payment systems.
-The Anti–money laundering and Anti-Terror statues serve as main examples for such gatekeeping obligations and liability of financial institutions.
-The following subsections focuses on these current regulatory solutions for CTF.
+In light of the abovementioned characteristics of financial intermediaries, law enforcement agencies have developed and implemented several successful approaches for preventing the flow of funding to terrorist organizations and other criminals through financial intermediaries.
+Counter Terrorism Financing (CTF) focuses on tracking the flow of money through bank accounts and preventing financial transactions that might be used to support terror attacks and other terrorist activities.
+Federal law shifts the weight of preventing donation and payment for terrorism to the financial institutions.
+Thus, when an enforcer investigates and conducts interventions, legal demands may fall upon financial intermediaries and businesses that were merely used as conduits by the suspect.
+Assigning responsibility to the financial institutions incentivizes such financial intermediaries to take measures and combat money laundering activities on their platforms (whether the money is transferred through bank accounts or other tools).
+In addition to impacting terrorist fundraising, this increased enforcement has significantly reduced the ability of terrorist groups to rely on formal banking, especially money management and transfer services, an expansive category that can include digital transfers, prepaid instruments, and mobile payment systems.
+The anti–money laundering and anti-terrorism statues serve as the main examples of such gatekeeping obligations and financial institution liability.
+The following subsections focus on these existing regulatory solutions for CTF.

-(1) Traditional Financial intermediaries at the service of National Security
+(1) Traditional Financial Intermediaries at the Service of National Security

-(a)Anti -Money Laundering Statues
+(a)Anti -Money Laundering Statutes

-Money laundering is a process by which individuals who obtain money through criminal activity (terror included) try to conceal its illegal source and make their income appear legitimate.
-Money laundering is a systemic problem which has great effect on the world’s economy.
-Money Laundering activities are typically comprised of three stages: (1) placement, where the money is introduced into the financial system; (2) layering, masking the origin through multiple, separate transactions and (3) integration, integrating the illegal proceeds of crime into the legitimate financial system.
-Anti-money laundering regulation tries to catch and prevent the latter two steps.
+Money laundering is a process in which individuals who obtain money through criminal activity (including terrorism) try to conceal the illegal source of this income and make it appear legitimate.
+Money laundering is a systemic problem which has a great impact on the world’s economy.
+Money laundering activities are typically comprised of three stages: (1) placement, where the money is introduced into the financial system; (2) layering, masking the origin through multiple, separate transactions and (3) integration, integrating the illegal proceeds of crime into the legitimate financial system.
+Anti-money laundering regulations try to catch and prevent the latter two steps.

-Although anti-money laundering regulation existed in most developed countries since the 1970s, western governments have significantly increased the enforcement of anti–money laundering regulations since the September 11, 2001, terror attacks (9/11).
-After 9/11, a consensus immediately emerged, or rather seemed to exist, that going after the terrorists’ money is a key instrument in this war against terror.
-Such consensus translated into more duties and obligations on financial institutions around the world.
-Thus, money laundering prevention has become a core approach to combat terror activities and crime control and a central precept in international banking standards.
+Although anti-money laundering regulation has existed in most developed countries since the 1970s, Western governments have significantly increased the enforcement of these regulations since the September 11, 2001, terror attacks (hereinafter - 9/11).
+After 9/11, a consensus immediately emerged, or rather seemed to be present, that going after terrorist money is a key weapon in the war against terrorism.
+This consensus translated into more duties and obligations for financial institutions around the world.
+Thus, anti-money laundering has become a core element in combating terrorist activities and crime control, and a central precept in international banking standards.